Watch Thursday: 'Straight Talk' on chronic pain

 For Pain Awareness Month in September, Straight Talk with Tracey welcomes a chronic pain expert to discuss the difference between chronic and acute pain, new research and treatment options.

 Watch the episode on Thursday, Sept.
-14 at noon on HAN.Network and all HAN’s news sites.
+14 at noon on HAN.Network or below:

 Straight Talk with Tracey, a Silver Hill Hospital production, airs the second Thursday of each month on HAN.network and all HAN’s affiliated community news sites.